Contrasting Millicom International Cellular (TIGO) and Its Peers

-Millicom International Cellular (NASDAQ: TIGO) is one of 21 public companies in the “Radiotelephone communication” industry, but how does it compare to its peers?
-We will compare Millicom International Cellular to related companies based on the strength of its analyst recommendations, profitability, institutional ownership, dividends, earnings, risk and valuation.
+Millicom International Cellular (NASDAQ: TIGO) is one of 21 publicly-traded companies in the “Radiotelephone communication” industry, but how does it contrast to its rivals?
+We will compare Millicom International Cellular to related companies based on the strength of its institutional ownership, profitability, analyst recommendations, earnings, valuation, dividends and risk.

-This table compares Millicom International Cellular and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Millicom International Cellular and its rivals’ net margins, return on equity and return on assets.

 |Millicom International Cellular